Dynamic Strategy Adaptation in Multi-Agent Environments with Large Language Models: Simulation Results and Analysis

+Here the best response training procedure performs worse than the original joint policy, so unilateral deviations are on average harmful.
+In $80\%$ of the $(m,r)$ combinations we have $\Delta^{m,\text{Combo},r} < 0$, which is consistent with joint strategies that have already learned to cope with both observation noise and delay penalties to the limited extent that the training budget allows. \end{itemize}

+Across all $120$ evaluated triples $(m,e,r)$, the distribution of Nash gaps is tightly concentrated.
+Half of the policies satisfy $|\Delta^{m,e,r}| \le 0.25$, and $80\%$ satisfy $|\Delta^{m,e,r}| \le 1$.
+Given that the absolute value of returns is on the order of $40$ in the challenging regimes, these small gaps indicate that all baselines, including PPO+LLM, behave as approximate Nash equilibria with respect to the PPO best response class under the given training horizon.
+Figure~\ref{fig:nash-combined} shows that the vast majority of points lie in a narrow horizontal band around zero.

-Figure~\ref{fig:nash_equilibrium} illustrates how PPO+LLM agents converge toward a Nash equilibrium in the Burger Kitchen environment.
-In Step 1, the agents operate with no coordination, as both attempt to cook or deliver, causing collisions and idle time.
+To complement this quantitative analysis, Figure~\ref{fig:nash_equilibrium} visualizes a typical trajectory of PPO+LLM agents in the original dense reward Burger Kitchen layout as they converge toward a stable joint policy.
+In Step 1, the agents operate with little coordination, both attempting to cook or deliver and causing collisions and idle time.
 In Step 2, one agent begins to approach the burger station while the other still overlaps tasks, leading to partial role confusion.
 By Step 3, the agents implicitly specialize: one retrieves and cooks patties, while the other handles burger assembly and delivery.
 Finally, in Step 4, the agents settle into complementary roles that form a stable cooperative policy.
-Agent A consistently handles cooking, while Agent B manages final assembly and delivery.
-This strategy consistently achieves high episodic returns (average 9.8 out of 10) and full task completion.

-Importantly, this configuration forms a Nash equilibrium because unilateral deviation results in lower total rewards.
-For example, when Agent A deviates by moving toward the delivery station instead of cooking, both agents experience bottlenecks and blocking, reducing the return to an average of 6.2.
-Similarly, when Agent B attempts to cook instead of delivering, assembled burgers are delayed or missed entirely, leading to an average reward of 5.9.
-Since any deviation by one agent reduces the collective outcome and does not benefit the deviating agent individually, both agents have no incentive to alter their strategy once the cooperative equilibrium is reached.
-This visual progression demonstrates that language-guided agents can internalize equilibrium strategies in dynamic, multi-agent environments and adapt toward optimal joint behavior.
+In this configuration, unilateral deviations such as having the cooking agent move toward the delivery window consistently reduce the team return, so the learned policy behaves as a Nash like equilibrium relative to the PPO best response class.

+Taken together, these findings show that although none of the agents fully solve the most challenging delayed and combined noise regimes, the learned joint policies are already locally stable: unilateral improvements are difficult to achieve and tend to either provide very small gains (in Delay) or reduce performance (in Combo).
+Within this set, PPO+LLM provides a modest robustness benefit in the hardest Combo regime while preserving approximate equilibrium behavior and real time suitability, which is precisely the regime where symbolic shaping is most needed.